ebi-gene-expression-group/scxa-control-workflow/README.md

 Routine analysis is triggered (from the above directories) like:

 ```
-./workflow/scxa-control-workflow/bin/submitControlWorkflow.sh -t scanpy-galaxy
+./workflow/scxa-control-workflow/bin/submitControlWorkflow.sh -t scanpy-NFworkflow
 ```

-This will look for SDRF files in the directory specified by the environment variable SCXA_SDRF_DIR, triggering analyses for any new experiments found there, running quantifications via Nextflow child workflows, and tertiary analysis via the API to a Galaxy setup.
+This will look for SDRF files in the directory specified by the environment variable SCXA_SDRF_DIR, triggering analyses for any new experiments found there, running quantifications via Nextflow child workflows, and tertiary analysis.

 ### Outputs